14 Amazing Things to Do in Guatemala

 You’ll feel as though you’ve landed in the fantasy world of Oz at these emerald green waterfalls deep in Guatemala’s Maya highlands.
 Getting there is half the adventure.
 Travel past the misty coffee town of Coban to Lanquin.
 Then, after a gruelling drive through green clad mountains and just when you think the road can’t get any worse, you’ll arrive at the necklace of turquoise pools of Semuc Champey cascading though dense cloud forest.

-Begin by scrambling to the lookout above the waterfalls, then plunge into the crystalline waters.
-If you don’t have a 4 X 4 you’ll need to pay for transportation in a truck from Lanquin to Semuc Champey.
-Due to poor road conditions, you’ll need to overnight in Lanquin or Semuc Champey.
+This is not a trip to attempt in a rental car.
+If you don’t have a 4 X 4, you’ll need transportation in a truck from Lanquin to Semuc Champey.
+Due to poor road conditions, plan to overnight in Lanquin or Semuc Champey.
+Read more about how to get to Semuc Champey and the many outdoor adventures such as caving, river tubing and hiking.

 7. Explore Black Sand Beaches of Monterrico